 KYMCO SUPER 8R / 8X

 A new generation of Kymco’s Super 8 scooter began in 2015 with two new models called the Super 8X and Super 8R.
-The 8X and 8R models are quite similar to each other and quite different from the original Super 8 which is discussed separately here.
-The Super 8X is the off-road styled version and receives touches like fat tires and camo styling, while the 8R is a more traditionally styled semi-naked sports scooter.
+The 8X and 8R models were quite similar to each other but quite different from the original Super 8, which is discussed separately here.
+The Super 8X is the off-road styled version and receives touches like fat tires and matte paint or camo styling, while the 8R is a more traditionally styled semi-naked sports scooter.

 Compared with the previous generation, the most obvious difference is the physical size of these machines.
 The old Super 8 was physically a large scooter well suited to lankier riders.
 Conversely the Agility based Super 8X and 8R are more compact machines with a shorter wheelbases (52” vs 53.7”) and a lower overall weight (210 lbs vs 236 lbs for the 50cc).
 Similarly the new models now use 10” (8X) or 12” (8R) rims instead of 14”.
 As a result these models are averaged sized for a 50cc rather than being large.